Documentation Index

 - Universal Robot UR7e arm, powered on and in Remote Control mode

-- Raspberry Pi 4 or 5 (4 GB+ RAM recommended)
+- Raspberry Pi 4 or 5 (4 GB+ RAM recommended) flashed with the Cyberwave image — see Raspberry Pi Setup

 - Ethernet cable connecting the Raspberry Pi to the UR7e

-Phase 1: Flash the Raspberry Pi
+Phase 1: Prepare the Raspberry Pi

-Step 3: Verify network connectivity to the UR7e
+Step 1: Verify network connectivity to the UR7e

 Step 1: Create an environment